 So many eCommerce businesses fail at the first hurdle.
 Think about how your products are merchandised through your navigation menu and make it easy for visitors to navigate and purchase.

 Outside of customer flow, don’t forget to pay attention to trust metrics.
 Install a high-quality EVL SSL to ensure visitors can trust your website with their details.

-Finally; analyse which pages your traffic lands on.
-If the majority of traffic arrives at category and product level, you’ll want to prioritise your time on those pages, and not the homepage.
+Finally; analyze which pages your traffic lands on.
+If the majority of traffic arrives at category and product level, you’ll want to prioritize your time on those pages, and not the homepage.

 #5 The reviews section will increase your credibility